 There is no independent external police oversight body in Mexico although the Ombudsman can take up complaints of unlawful use of force against the police.

 Views and Concluding Observations of United Nations Treaty Bodies

-In 2015, in its Concluding Observations on Mexico the Committee on the Rights of the Child expressed its particular concern about the "prevalence of torture and other cruel or degrading treatment or punishment of children, particularly migrant children, children in street situations and children in police custody and other forms of detention".
+In 2015, in its Concluding Observations on Mexico, the Committee on the Rights of the Child had expressed its particular concern about the "prevalence of torture and other cruel or degrading treatment or punishment of children, particularly migrant children, children in street situations and children in police custody and other forms of detention".

 International Criminal Court